 Completing the accreditation process grants the full rights and responsibilities of accreditation to Scholars Online, its faculty, and its students.
 Accreditation confirms that Scholars Online meets or exceeds all regional accreditation organisation requirements and state and federal standards, for

 After consideration of Scholars Online's purpose and goals, discussions with AdvancED about its policies and direction, and in consultation with parents during the 2015-2016 and 2016-2017 academic years, the Scholars Online Board of Directors decided to end our participation in the AdvancED accreditation program when our accreditation term expired on June 30, 2017.
 In the fall of 2017, we submitted our school profile for consideration by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools, whose process and goals more closely align to our mission to provide a rigorous college preparatory curriculum in the classical Christian education tradition.
 We completed the candidacy application and interviews, and received a favorable report from the candidacy team.
 On March 5, 2018, MSA-CESS formally offered Scholars Online Candidacy Status.
 A year of formal self-study is mandatory for full accreditation by MSA-CESS; however, because Candidacy follows a rigorous vetting process, students taking courses from a school in Candidacy with MSA-CESS should receive accreditation considerations from other institutions.
+Scholars Online will be conducting the self-study through 2019-2020 and plans to complete final accreditation evaluation with MSA-CESS in the spring of 2020.

 If you have concerns about formal accreditation for your courses in the interim, please contact us.
 There are a number of options for parents and students who require formal accreditation for scholarship, employment, sports participation, or military service applications.